taosdata/TDengine/documentation20/en/02.getting-started/02.taosdemo/docs.md

 }
 ```

-For example, we can specify different number of threads for table creation and data insertion with "thread_count" and "thread_count_create_tbl".
-You can use a combination of "child_table_exists", "childtable_limit" and "childtable_offset" to use multiple taosBenchmark processes (even on different computers) to write to different ranges of child tables of the same super table at the same time.
-You can also import existing data by specifying the data source as a csv file with "data_source" and "sample_file".
+For example, we can specify different number of threads for table creation and data insertion with `thread_count` and `thread_count_create_tbl`.
+You can use a combination of `child_table_exists`, `childtable_limit` and `childtable_offset` to use multiple taosBenchmark processes (even on different computers) to write to different ranges of child tables of the same super table at the same time.
+You can also import existing data by specifying the data source as a CSV file with `data_source` and `sample_file`.
+The argument `use_sample_ts` indicate whether the first column, timestamp in TDengine would use the data of the specified CSV file too.

+CSV file is a plain text format and use comma signs as separators between two columns.
+The number of columns must is same as the number of columns or tags of the table you intend to insert.

 # Use taosBenchmark for query and subscription testing